cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/05-config.md

 ## 5.1 Configuration File Organization
 The configuration file is organized into four main sections as follows.
 We’ve included specific recommendations where possible.
-For more details, check out our paper (link).
+For more details, check out our [preprint](https://www.biorxiv.org/content/10.1101/2022.08.12.503783v2).
 For generating this config file for your project, look at the descriptions below together with the provided examples of metadata and configuration files.

 ### 1. `dataset`: description of your image collection with basic general information